AndreaEnia/InRainbows/README.md

 - cut'n'paste inside the folder the notebook "GalaxyFlow.ipynb" found in scripts/
 - follow the instructions inside the notebook

-The notebook is a series of simple istructions, as it creates step by step the necessary folders with the reduced maps, results and plots.
-Check under for an exhaustive expalanation of what each function does, and how to customize them, in the meantime a general overview.
+The notebook is a series of simple one-liner functions, as it creates the necessary folders step by step, containing the reduced maps, results and plots.
+Check under for an exhaustive expalanation of what each function does, and how to customize them.

+Now, a general overview.

 **Preliminary steps.**

 1) Download from the DustPedia website bands and associated errors (if available) the user wants to work with.
-I suggest to pre-check in the site the bands and errors availability.
+I suggest to pre-check in the site what bands and error maps are available.

 2) Data reduction, and for data reduction I mean: sky subtraction (if present), degradation to the worst map resolution, which as of today is assumed to always be SPIRE350.
 Yes, this thing could easily be generalized, but I don't tengo cazzi.
-This step is time consuming, so the reduced maps are saved in a folder, as in this way there is no need to always redo the whole procedure.
+This step is time consuming (and parallelized), so the reduced maps are saved in a folder, as in this way there is no need to always redo the whole procedure.

 3) Measure the maps rms (per pixel).

 **Photometric steps.**

-4) The user, depending on what results it desires, has to simply fill there four variables:
+4) The user, depending on what it desires, simply has to fill these fields:
 ```python
 * run_type = # The run name, i.e. pBp for pixel-by-pixel, or 1kpc for 1kpc apertures, o "Bh<oalf3-2Hhlad" if it feels creative.
 * aperture_side = # How big the SIDE of the (square) apertures should be, either in parsec, kiloparsec or arcsec.